What is Large Loss?

 • The specific use or purpose of a facility

-While there is no structure or facility that is 100% safe from damage, some are definitely more time-consuming and pose more of a challenge to resolve.
+While there is no structure or facility that is 100% safe from a potential disaster, some are definitely more time-consuming and pose more of a challenge to resolve.

 Large Loss and Insurance

 When disaster strikes, you need to know that your insurance company has your back.
-Being confident that you’re taken care of will help you begin the process of clean up, restoration and recovery.
-When it comes to insurance restoration, the extent of the damage to your structure will determine how your claim is handled and the steps you will need to take to move forward.
+Being confident that you’re taken care of will help you begin the process of clean up, restoration process and recovery solution.
+When it comes to insurance restoration, the extent of the structural damage will determine how your claim is handled and the steps you will need to take to move forward.
 You could be hit with the daunting task of renovating or rebuilding your property.
 In many cases, you may also have the added responsibility of replacing or salvaging things like documents, materials, equipment, or memorabilia.
 Regardless of what your situation looks like, it’s important to know just what your insurance policy covers.

 Learn More: Insurance Restoration Guide